-As a piano teacher, there’s is naturally going to be some bias here.
+As a piano teacher, there is naturally going to be some bias here.
 But after so many years working at Elite Music Academy, I’ve been asked hundreds of times about piano vs guitar lessons for a beginner.
-In short, I believe the piano is easier to start with especially for young kids and adults with little time or patience.
+In short, while Elite Music Academy is an excellent Toronto guitar school, I believe the piano is easier to start with- especially for young kids and adults with little time or patience.
 Aside from that, there are many pros and cons to learning each instrument first, and it boils down to which sounds the most appealing how hard the student is willing to practice.

 Piano vs Guitar